ChannelNewsAsia mobile app brings the latest news...

 The client wanted to make sure that users get to see the latest news and events in real-time.
 For this, we had to add a live tv option for users, so that they don’t miss out on the news of their interest.

 An app like Channel News Asia is not just expensive to build but also requires money to keep producing and hosting content not to mention to enhance and maintain the app as the user base grows.

-OnGraph’s team was committed to address the above mentioned challenges with innovative solutions.
+OnGraph’s team was committed to addressing the above-mentioned challenges with innovative solutions.
 Each challenge was discussed in detail among the development team and various solutions were laid out before picking the most suitable solution.
-The solutions are described in details below:
+The solutions are described in detail below:

 To handle the connectivity issue, we added an offline reading feature so that users can read the news irrespective of whether or not they are connected to the internet.
 To achieve this feature we designed a local database where we saved the news and this local database kept syncing with the cloud database when the user has connectivity.
 So that in offline mode the app will still show the latest news.

 To provide users with an option to choose the app language, we wrote a translator at the server-side so that each piece of news saved by the admin in the database automatically converts in all the listed language options.
 We also introduced a feature where the admin could correct the translated copy manually.
 On the app side we used Core Location SDK so that we can get the current location of the user and accordingly we can detect the current country and show the news in the native language.

 We added the Live TV feature for users to watch news in real time.
 Users can see a list of upcoming live streams and select the one they want to watch.
 For the live TV feature we wrote the WebRTC Streaming Protocols and encoded them using RTMP encoder, RTMP, RTSP players with session control